ntrappe/cse110-w21-group33/admin/exercises/exercise1.md

 1. How did you end your session?
 2. Did you see how many Pomodoros you accomplished?
 If so, how was this provided?

+#### Final Thoughts
+1. What are 3 pros of this app?
+2. What are 3 cons of this app?
+3. Would you use this app again?

 #### Additional Comments
 Add annotations, images, etc.